STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 Futures – STRYD Review

-In my opinion Running Power will grow in popularity significantly through 2021 and beyond.
+In my opinion Running Power will grow in popularity significantly through 2021/2 and beyond.
 There may be more new entrants with now pod-based hardware.
-However we ar emost likely to see further refinement from vendors using on-the-wrist calculations of power.
+However we are more likely to see further refinement from vendors using on-the-wrist calculations of power.
 These rely on GPS to some degree and hence will be wrong.

 STRYD’s Future – STRYD Review

-STRYD’s product range will be significantly developed over the coming years on the back of significant outside VC investment.
-As of Q4.2020, we have seen many improvements with the platform and POD – both are now at a ‘complete’ state, although refinement is always possible.
+STRYD’s platform will be significantly developed over the coming years on the back of significant outside VC investment.
+As of Q4.2021, we have seen many improvements with the platform and POD – both are now at a ‘complete’ state, although refinement is always possible.

-- I hope we shall also see the automatic detection of treadmill incline (currently do it via the app)
+- I hope we shall also see the automatic detection of treadmill incline (currently enabled via the app)

 - My guess is that STRYD might also introduce new metrics into the FIT file like TEMPERATURE

 - Work will continue to expand on the wealth of power insights on the STRYD data platform (online+app), although as of Sep 2021 there are few obvisou omissions to the platform

 MARKET FUTURE – STRYD Review